HaozheJing/STMoE/README.md

 # STMoE
  A new and efficient model for HAR.
- Authors:Haozhe Jing; Yize Xu and Yiou Pang.
+ Authors: Haozhe Jing; Yize Xu and Yiou Pang.

 # How to use